Clairty-Digital-Twin/clarity-loop-backend/SLEEP_IMPLEMENTATION.md

 * **Consolidation:** HealthKit might provide multiple segments per night (as shown).
 The adapter should group segments by date (or sleep session) and compute totals:

-  * Calculate `total_sleep_minutes` as sum of all “sleeping” stages (REM+Light+Deep durations).
+  * Calculate `total_sleep_minutes` as sum of all "sleeping" stages (REM+Light+Deep durations).
   * Determine `sleep_start` as the time the user went to bed (or when the first segment starts, which might be labeled Awake if they lay in bed awake).
   * Determine `sleep_end` as wake-up time (end of the last segment).
   * Compute `time_to_sleep_minutes` as the gap between bed time and sleep onset (if the first segment is Awake, that duration is latency).
   * Count awakenings: each transition from sleep to wake after sleep onset can be counted as an awakening.
 In the raw example above, there is an awake segment at 06:30 after a prior sleep segment – that indicates an awakening.
 The adapter can count such occurrences (here 1 awakening during the night, but if we also count final wake-up as an awakening, it might be 2; interpretations vary, but we align with counting distinct mid-sleep awakenings).
   * Compute `sleep_efficiency` = total\_sleep\_minutes / (time in bed).
 Time in bed is (sleep\_end - sleep\_start).
 In the above example, time in bed = 480 min, efficiency = 420/480 = 0.875.

 * **Populate SleepData:** Create a `HealthMetric(metric_type=SLEEP_ANALYSIS, sleep_data=SleepData(...))` with the computed fields.
-For consistency, map Apple’s stage labels to our `SleepStage` enum: Apple’s “Core” or “Light” -> SleepStage.LIGHT, “Deep” -> SleepStage.DEEP, “REM” -> SleepStage.REM, and any wake segments -> SleepStage.AWAKE.
+For consistency, map Apple's stage labels to our `SleepStage` enum: Apple's "Core" or "Light" -> SleepStage.LIGHT, "Deep" -> SleepStage.DEEP, "REM" -> SleepStage.REM, and any wake segments -> SleepStage.AWAKE.
 The example above already uses our enum names in lowercase for clarity.

 The ingestion layer should perform this parsing.
-If it doesn’t (as of now, the stub just puts total minutes and efficiency without stages), the SleepProcessor itself will still handle it: our `process` method uses `raw_data` segments if needed to compute WASO and awakenings.
+If it doesn't (as of now, the stub just puts total minutes and efficiency without stages), the SleepProcessor itself will still handle it: our `process` method uses `raw_data` segments if needed to compute WASO and awakenings.
 For instance, if `metric.sleep_data.wake_count` is None but `raw_data["segments"]` exists, we could count how many `"Awake"` segments occur after the first sleep onset, and set that as `wake_count`.
 Similarly, we could infer `sleep_stages` by summing segment durations by type.
 This would make SleepProcessor robust to incomplete ingestion.
 However, ideally the upstream adapter provides these to avoid duplication of logic.

 By adhering to these parsing rules, we leverage best practices from clinical sleep research: **WASO** is defined as minutes awake after initial sleep onset and before final awakening; **sleep efficiency** is the percentage of time in bed spent asleep; etc. Datasets like NSRR and MESA follow similar definitions, so our computations align with research standards (e.g., MESA defines WASO and sleep efficiency in line with these formulas).